bohendo/blog-content/social/decentralized-machiavellianism.md

-# Decentralized Machiavelianism
+# Decentralized Machiavellianism

-The policy of the US Gov, in general, is Decentralized Machiavelianism.
+The policy of the US Gov, in general, is Decentralized Machiavellianism.

 The intention is always to do good.